Case study

 B2B service websites often struggle to explain broad offerings clearly.
 OpsTalent needed a digital presence that could communicate customer experience, outsourcing, technology, culture, case content, and service areas without becoming static or generic.

-The frontend problem was to translate a broad B2B brand and service architecture into a responsive, polished, content-driven website with clear navigation and production-ready interaction patterns.
+The frontend problem was to translate a broad B2B brand and service architecture into a responsive, content-driven website with clear navigation and production-ready interaction patterns.

 Users / context